For fans of BEFORE THE COFFEE GETS COLD, fairy tale and magic are weaved together in sparse language that belies a flooring emotional punch.

 Translated by Philip Gabriel, a translator of Murakami

-How will you save your friend if she doesn't want to be saved?
+How can you save your friend's life if she doesn't want to be rescued?

-In a neighbourhood in Tokyo, seven young people wake up to find the mirrors in their bedrooms are shining.
+In a tranquil neighbourhood of Tokyo, seven teenagers wake to find their bedroom mirrors are shining.

 Readers love LONELY CASTLE IN THE MIRROR:

 ***** 'This book has become one of my favourite Japanese literature reads of all time . . .
 A magical heart felt read that will stay with you'

 ***** 'Unexpected, beautiful and heart-breaking . . . this is a work of fiction which reaches into the heart of a modern problem and has valuable insight'

 ***** 'Rich and vivid with lots of emotions . . .
 This book is a symbol of "hope is still there'

 A surge of Japanese women are redefining their nation's literature

 Strange and beautiful.
 Imagine the offspring of The Wind-up Bird Chronicle with The Virgin Suicides